viktorsgolubevs/mail.ru-codeigniter/README.md

-# MAil.ru PHP for CodeIgniter
+# Mail.ru PHP for CodeIgniter
 Library for integration Mail.ru PHP with CodeIgniter 3

 Version: 3.0.0